williamgilpin/howto/howto_jobschedule.md

     scp john@yale.edu:some/remote/directory/my_files.txt /some/local/directory

-Standard regular expressions (like *) can be used to send groups of files back and forth
+Standard regular expressions (`*`) can be used to send groups of files back and forth

 ### Example workflow